flopicot/JMSSandbox/readme.md

 * Starting multiple Runnable task to consume message from the queue with discrimination using filter/selector

 ### package org.example.jms.management
-* A scheduler to write a report on queues state periodicaly into server log
+* A scheduler to write a report on queues state periodically into server log
 * List the existing queues
 * Count message from each queue (with or without discrimination using filter/selector)
 * List message from queue (with or without discrimination using filter/selector)